 Having a confidential form allows Dickinson to track the number and nature of incidents systematically.
 This data enriches ways the campus can offer education and support calibrated to Dickinson’s specific cultural needs.
 Bias incidents at Dickinson typically occur in relation to social identity and multiple members of the Landis offices that focus on social identity serve on BERT.

 There are several methods for reporting.
-You may use the bias incident reporting form, talk with the Vice President for Institutional Initiatives, the Director of the Popel Shaw Center for Race & Ethnicity or the Vice President for Student Life or use the DPS Tips line.
+You may use the bias incident reporting form, talk with the Vice President for Institutional Effectiveness & Inclusivity, the Director of the Popel Shaw Center for Race & Ethnicity or the Vice President for Student Life or use the DPS Tips line.

 The term “confidential” means different things to different people.
 With respect to bias response incidents, “confidentiality” means that information shared by an individual with designated campus or community professionals cannot be revealed to any other individual without the express permission of the individual who provided the information.
 The campus and community professionals who must maintain confidentiality include medical providers, mental health providers, ordained clergy, and rape crisis counselors, all of whom have privileged confidentiality recognized by law.
 These individuals are prohibited from breaking confidentiality unless there is an imminent threat of harm to self or others, or the conduct involves suspected abuse of a minor.
 Students or employees wishing to seek completely confidential assistance with a bias incident without making a report to the College may do so in the following ways.
 Students may seek confidential assistance on campus through the Wellness Center.
 Employees may seek confidential assistance through the Employee Assistance Program.